-Every 10 years The United States Census Bureau conucts its deciennal census of the United States.
+Every 10 years the United States Census Bureau conducts its deciennal census of the United States.
 Part of this process includes determining Urban and Rural areas.
 The Census Bureau’s urban-rural classification is a delineation of geographical areas, identifying both individual urban areas and the rural areas of the nation.
 The Census Bureau’s urban areas represent densely developed territory, and encompass residential, commercial, and other non-residential urban land uses.
 The Census Bureau delineates urban areas after each decennial census by applying specified criteria to decennial census and other data.

 The Census Bureau identifies two types of urban areas:

 “Rural” encompasses all population, housing, and territory not included within an urban area.

 The table below lists the Urbanized Areas and Urban Clusters in Alaska based on the 2010 U.S. Census.
 Note that the gray shaded Urban Clusters are not recognized as Urban Areas by FHWA because their population is below 5,000.

 Originally, the Federal Highway Administration (FHWA) adopted the same definitions used by the U.S. Census Bureau for Urban areas (population concentrations greater than 5,000).
 Since then, the U.S. Census has modified their definition to the criteria listed above (i.e.,2,500+).
 FHWA continues to use the original level of 5,000 to designate urban areas.
 This can cause confusion, especially in areas that fall in the 2,500-4,999 range.

 The table below lists the Urbanized Areas and Urban Clusters in Alaska based on the 2010 U.S. Census.
 Note that the populations with an asterisk * are not recognized as Urban Areas by FHWA because their population is below 5,000.

 Contact Us Page